ripple/opensource.ripple.com/docs/xls-96-confidential-transfers/concepts/confidential-transfers.md

 By default, the privacy setting is mutable, so it can be toggled on and off as long as no confidential balances exist.
 Once confidential balances exist, the flag can no longer be disabled.

 When enabling confidential transfers, the issuer must also register their ElGamal public key, and if required, an auditor's public key.
+The MPT issuance must have a transfer fee of **0**, since transfer fees cannot be applied to encrypted amounts.
+If the issuance has a non-zero transfer fee, the issuer must remove it before enabling confidential transfers.

 {% admonition type="warning" name="Warning" %}
 If the issuer enables the **Cannot Mutate Can Confidential Amount** flag at any time, the privacy setting becomes permanent and cannot be changed, even if no confidential balances exist.